Adult guardianship

 A guardian may only use the adult’s property to provide for the adult’s dependants or to give a gift if:

-• it is something the adult used to do when they had decision-making capacity, or might reasonably be expected to do
+- the gift or provision is of a kind the adult made when they had decision-making capacity, or might reasonably be expected to make; and

-A guardian has the right to access information relating to the adult, as long as it is:
+A guardian has the right to access information relating to the adult, as long as it is relevant to the exercise of their authority.

 A guardian must not discuss or disclose the adult’s personal and private information to anyone outside their authority as guardian.